Enhancing Snowflake With Query-Level Governance

 The Need for Query-Level Data Governance in Snowflake

 Even the best CDWs need some help when it comes to managing data access, and data governance more broadly.
 Snowflake offers straightforward safeguards when it comes to basic user and data access permissions, as well as comprehensive protection for at-rest data so that you can rightly feel comfortable about shipping your data to them.

-However, because most security or privacy problems arise from the theft of credentials, and most users of CDWs will have basic access to some sensitive data, tools for observability and governance have to go deeper, to the query level, and be able to mitigate risks in real-time.
+However, because most security or privacy problems arise from the theft of credentials, and most users of CDWs will have basic access to some sensitive data, tools for observability and governance have to go deeper, to the query level, and be able to mitigate risks.

 For each data request, who is accessing which data?
 How much data are they requesting?
 When?
 From Where?
 These questions are key and can be the difference between preventing a malicious data exfiltration event or a broad privacy exposure, or not.